Right to health: Criticism

-Philip Barlow writes that health care should not be considered a human right because of the difficulty of defining what it entails and where the 'minimum standard' of entitlements under the right ought to be established.
+Harvard-trained scholar Philip Barlow writes that healthcare should not be considered a human right because of the difficulty of defining what it entails and where the 'minimum standard' of entitlements under the right ought to be established.
 Additionally, Barlow contends that rights establish duties upon others to protect or guarantee them, and that it is unclear who holds the social responsibility for the right to health.
 John Berkeley, in agreement with Barlow, critiques further that the right to health does not consider adequately the responsibility that an individual has to uphold his or her own health.

-Richard D Lamm vehemently argues against making healthcare a right.
+American writer and politician Richard Lamm vehemently argues against making healthcare a right.
 He defines a right as one that is to be defended at all costs, and a concept that is defined and interpreted by the judicial system.
 Making healthcare a right would require governments to spend a large portion of its resources to provide its citizens with it.
-He asserts that the healthcare system is based on the erroneous assumption of unlimited resources.
-Limited resources inhibits governments from providing everyone with adequate healthcare, especially in the long term.
+He asserts that the healthcare system is based on the erroneous assumption of unlimited resources, as limited resources inhibit governments from providing everyone with adequate healthcare, especially in the long term.
 Attempting to provide "beneficial" healthcare to all people utilizing limited resources could lead to economic collapse.
-Lamm asserts that access to healthcare but a small part in producing a healthy society, and to create a healthy society, resources should also be spent on social resources.
+Lamm asserts that access to healthcare is but a small part in producing a healthy society, and to create a healthy society, resources should also be spent on social resources.

 Another criticism of the right to health is that it is not feasible.
 Imre J.P.
 Loefler, former editor of Nairobi Hospital Proceedings and frequent contributor to the British Medical Journal, argues that the financial and logistical burdens of ensuring health care for all are unattainable, and that resource constraints make it unrealistic to justify a right towards prolonging life indefinitely.
 Instead, Loefler suggests that the goal of improving population health is better served through socioeconomic policy than a formal right to health.